-The MagTrap Kit from Magnet-ique is a brand new multi-purpose magnetic fly patch that can be attached to your lanyard, pack, vest, wader pocket or jacket via either a carabiner clip or via the embedded magnet and metal plate provided.
+The MagTrap Kit or MagMini from Magnet-ique is a brand new multi-purpose magnetic fly patch that can be attached to your lanyard, pack, vest, wader pocket or jacket via either a carabiner clip or via the embedded magnet and metal plate provided.

 It was designed by two UK fly fishers who were fed up with having their barbless flies fall out of their regular fly patches.
 They designed, developed and produced the MagTrap Kit in North Yorkshire and launched it at this year's British Fly Fair International in Staffordshire.

 The MagTrap Kit includes two magnetic MagTrap fly patches, a central metal plate with an eyelet called the MagHub and a sturdy steel carabiner clip to let you attach it.
 As well as the MagTrap Kit, Magnet-ique also sells the individual pieces separately, allowing you to add extra MagTraps to your chest packs, waders or waist packs.